How old do I need to be in order to umpire?

 What do I have to BRING with me?

 WHISTLE!
 Always bring your whistle to training!
+If you are not sure what whistle to buy, the two models are:

 At the beginning of the season, umpires will be provided with online links to the Laws of Australian Rules Football, the By-Laws of the SMJFL, as well as an Umpires Handbook.
 Umpires should be familiar with all these resources.
 If required, we will inform umpires to bring any paperwork or a smartphone/tablet to training.
 Generally, just bring a whistle and appropriate footwear.